 The Godfather 2 has incendiary rounds as a reward for completing a certain crime ring.

-In X-COM 3: Apocalypse the ultimate anti-personnel ammo are anti-alien toxin and anti-alien gas.
-The former requires a special pistol and has to be upgraded twice, the latter is discovered fairly late, but can be used in grenades and missiles for existing launchers.
-Both completely bypass aliens' force field shields.
+In X-COM 3: Apocalypse the ultimate anti-alien weapons are anti-alien toxins and anti-alien gas.
+The former requires a special pistol and has to be upgraded twice to be effective against advanced forms, the latter is discovered fairly late, but can be used in grenades and missiles for existing launchers.
+Both completely bypass aliens' force field shields and pose almost no threat whatsoever to allied forces in the event of psionic attack.
 With those the last missions are a breeze.
 You still need conventional weapons, explosives or rayguns to disable alien structures, though.
+Good thing you can borrow them from dead aliens.

 In Centurions, energy specialist Rex Charger had assault weapon systems that fired missiles that contained... energy-changing stuff.
 Magnetic shields, light, energy that was absorbed by a gun—the missiles were Technobabble shells.
 This meant that they were exactly as powerful as the plot demanded: on separate occasions, Rex blew up a Swirly Energy Thingy and killed a black hole.